 Everything that we say and do as a church community is centered in Jesus Christ.
 Our worship, our missions, and our ministries are all grounded in the common confession that “Jesus Christ is Lord.”
 We come to know who Jesus is through the witness of the Holy Spirit and the revelation of God in scripture; therefore the incredible story of God’s relationship with the people of Israel and with the Church is the foundation of our faith and the compass for our journey as God’s people living today.

 Inclusivity and Diversity in Community

-Our goal as a church is to become an authentic community of Christians who seek to love and care for each other like a family and whose members reflect the beautiful diversity of our changing world.
-In order to meet that goal, we are openly welcoming and inclusive of all people regardless of their age, race, gender, ethnicity, sexuality, disability, or background.
+Our goal as a church is to become an authentic community of Christians who seek to love and care for each other like a family and whose members reflect the beauty of our changing world.
+In order to meet that goal, we are openly welcoming and inclusive of all people in the diversity of their ages, races, genders, ethnicities, sexualities, disabilities, or backgrounds.
 We believe that all people have important gifts to share with our church and have a place in God’s family.